primary-user/CodeClaimer/README.md

 - Code fields
 - Bulk submission text

-Rejected submissions show this message:
+Rejected submissions show:

 ```text
 Submission Rejected: Links, websites, and web addresses are strictly prohibited to prevent phishing scams.
 ```

-This is not a full moderation or malware detection system.
-It is a basic safety filter to reduce obvious phishing risk.
+This is a basic safety filter to reduce obvious phishing risk.
+It is not a full moderation or malware detection system.

 ---